AnjaliPushkar/NewsAlways/README.md

 # NewsAPI

+NewsAlways is a simple website which renders the data using API.
+It will show you the news about different field like sports, health, technology, etc.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.1.

 ## Development server